bemasc/h3-webtrans/draft-various-httpbis-h3-webtrans.md

 --- abstract

 HTTP/3 was initially specified only for use with the QUIC version 1 transport protocol.
 This specification defines how to use HTTP/3 over a WebTransport session, which can be implemented using any WebTransport protocol.
-This enables operation of HTTP/3 when UDP based transport is not available as well as server-initiated HTTP/3 requests.
+This enables operation of HTTP/3 when UDP based transport is not available, as well as server-initiated HTTP/3 requests.

 --- middle